wondrousWebWorks/burgersaurus-rex/README.md

 - As someone who is concerned about the sourcing of animal products, I wish to see information about where the meat is sourced form so that I can order with confidence.
 - As a hungry user, I want the menu to be easily accessible with easy navigation so I can put together my order with ease.
 - As a site user, I want to be able to view and modify my order before completing it so that I can last minute changes before committing my payment details.
-- As someone concerned about online security, I want to be able to pay securely so that I don't have to concern myself with unfulfilled order or being wrongfully charged for an order.
+- As someone concerned about online security, I want to be able to pay securely so that I don't have to concern myself with unfulfilled orders or being wrongfully charged for an order.
 - As a regular visitor to the site, I want to be able to store my details and previous orders to speed up the completion of future orders.

+### Site Owner Stories

+- As the site owner, I want to offer a visually striking site so that shoppers will have confidence in my business' quality.
+- As the site owner, I want an admin interface so that I modify site content when the menu changes.
+- As the site owner, I want to be able to view a history of all orders on the site so that I can track the performance of the business over time.

 ## Technologies Used